LuisMiSanVe/MouseDummy/README.md

 [![image](https://img.shields.io/badge/.NET-5C2D91?style=for-the-badge&logo=.net&logoColor=white)](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet)
 [![image](https://img.shields.io/badge/Visual_Studio-5C2D91?style=for-the-badge&logo=visual%20studio&logoColor=white)](https://visualstudio.microsoft.com/)

-WinForms program that lets you configure the mouse's movement and reproduce them anytime.
+WinForms program that lets you configure the mouse's movement and reproduce it anytime.

-Despite having similar concept, this program is not meant to be an *autoclicker* (even if you can use it as one), mainly its purpose is to control the cursor automaticly using sequences with all the actions possible with a standart mouse.
+Despite having similar concept, this program is not meant to be an *autoclicker* (even if you can use it as one), mainly its purpose is to control the cursor automatically using sequences with all the actions possible with a standart mouse.

 ## 📝 Technology Explanation
 I use the DLL librabry `user32.dll` as a Windows API to use the prebuilt mouse movement methods.